nazinamari/campers/README.md

 ## Project Description

-**Campers App** is a web application for booking campers.
-It allows users to search for and save their favorite campers, as well as select booking dates through an intuitive interface.
+**Campers App** is a responsive web application for booking campers.
+It allows users to search for and save their favorite campers and select booking dates through an intuitive interface.

 ### Journey Made Simple